dtcenter/MET/docs/Users_Guide/appendixH.rst

 Required Unstructured Grid Metadata
 ===================================

 To correctly parse the UGRID topology, MET needs the following information that must be contained within the UGRID coordinates file or the UGRID data file.
 It is often the case that the variable names for these elements differ between UGRIDs.
-If the user is not using one of the supported UGRIDs, they will need to define the **ugrid_metadata_map** in a custom configuration file that they provide on the command line using the **-ugrid_config** command line argument, which tells MET the variable names the correspond to the following elements:
+If the user is not using one of the supported UGRIDs, they will need to define the **ugrid_metadata_map** in a custom configuration file that they provide on the command line using the **-ugrid_config** command line argument, which tells MET the variable names that correspond to the following elements:

 .. _table_ugrid_metadata: